NAFTA: U.S. hasn’t done analysis on what happens if free-trade treaty ends - Red Deer Advocate

 “We have not been asked to look at the (NAFTA) issue,” said an official there.

 It’s the same at the White House.
 Donald Trump’s trade czar, Robert Lighthizer, says he hasn’t yet done the research.
-In an exchange with U.S. reporters this week, he said his current focus is trying to get a deal, not study life without NAFTA.
+Inside U.S. Trade quoted him telling a group of American reporters that his current focus is trying to get a deal, not studying life without NAFTA.

 The countries have pushed the negotiation schedule into next year, shelving talk of a quick easy agreement.

-“You always think about what might happen, but we haven’t done any analysis of that at this point,” Lighthizer was quoted saying by Inside U.S. Trade.
+“You always think about what might happen, but we haven’t done any analysis of that at this point,” Lighthizer told a gathering of American trade reporters earlier this week, according to Inside U.S. Trade.
 “No, we don’t really have a plan beyond trying to get a good agreement…

 “(But) if we end up not having an agreement, my guess is all three countries will do just fine.”